cokeeffe/wireshark-data-test/README.md

 Filters are set on line 19 as per http://www.wireshark.org/docs/dfref/ When the script runs, results will be stored in the STOREPATH as x.csv where x is the current test number.

+<h2>gen_summary.php</h2>
+Generates a single csv output of the average value for all columns in the results folder.
+Copy to the STOREPATH folder and run from command line using 'php -e gen_summary.php'.
+It is important the filters set in test.sh match the filters set in the $\titles array in gen_summary.php

 <h2>To run</h2>
 simply call ./test.sh